pvasek/falcor-net/Falcor.WebExample/readme.md

 ﻿# Falcor.NET Example

 This is the OWIN example for Falcor.NET.
+This example is available online http://falcor-net.azurewebsites.net/.

 [falcor url: model.json](model.json)